isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P6 Teachers.md

 Primary 6A

-“I saw tomorrow marching by on little children's feet.
+I saw tomorrow marching by on little children's feet.
 Within their forms and faces read her prophecy complete, I saw tomorrow look at me, from little children's eyes.
-And I thought how carefully we'd teach if we were truly wise.”
+And I thought how carefully we'd teach if we were truly wise.

 [**nur_azlindah_azlan@schools.gov.sg**](mailto:nur_azlindah_azlan@schools.gov.sg)